gsacavdm/k8s-etcd/README.md

 etcdctl --endpoints=http://localhost:4001 get mykey-remote etcdctl --endpoints=http://localhost:4001 ls
 ```

+## Option 3
+Obviously there's the more production grade option of exposing the service as a load balancer, you can do that by modifyin the service as follows:
+1. Removing `spec.clusterIP: None` entry (need to confirm this)
+1. Add `spec.type: LoadBalancer`
+1. (Azure only) Add `metadata.annotations.service.beta.kubernetes.io/azure-dns-label-name: your-unique-dns-label` per [AKS Docs on Using a Load Balancer](https://docs.microsoft.com/en-us/azure/aks/load-balancer-standard#additional-customizations-via-kubernetes-annotations)
+1. Add Auth (don't be another casualty of exposed assets on the internet) and a bunch of other stuff to make it real like custom domain name, etc, etc.

 # Scaling
 At this point, we're setting up etcd using [static discovery](https://etcd.io/docs/v2.3/clustering/#static)